For more information about the examples, such as how the Python and Mojo files interact with each other, see the Examples Overview

 self.input_chan = 0

-self.messenger = Messenger(world)
+self.messenger = Messenger(self.world)

 fn __repr__(self) -> String: